alexjcornish/Disease_Cell_Association_Data/README.md

 The DiseaseCellTypes R-package is available from: http://alexjcornish.github.io/DiseaseCellTypes.

-The references paper details the three methods used to identify disease-associated cell types:
+The references paper details the three methods used compute disease-cell type association p-values:
 - Gene set compactness (GSC)
 - Gene set overexpression (GSO)
 - Text-mining of the PubMed database.